Written By: Dr. Adam McLeod, ND

 As bizarre as this situation sounds I have actually had this happen many times in my practice.
 It reminds me of the old saying, “Don’t fix what ain’t broken”.
 There is no rational reason why a patient should change their plan when they were responding so well.
-When working with oncology the general rule is that if things are working well and going in the right direction, then leave things the way they are.
+When working with cancer the general rule is that if things are working well and going in the right direction, then leave things the way they are.
 If there are indications that the cancer is continuing to progress, then modify the treatment plan accordingly.
-This simple logic applies to both conventional oncology and integrative oncology.
+This simple logic applies to both conventional cancer and integrative cancer treatments.

 I regularly encounter situations in my practice where patients are using supplements that I would not consider useful or helpful in the context of their cancer.
 If the supplement is safe and the disease is responding well to the current treatment plan then there is simply no reason to change that component of the plan, even if I do not understand how it is helping.
 Of course if the disease is progressing then something needs to be changed.
 It is unethical to scare patients away from a therapy that is helping them just because you do not understand how it works.
 If there is a genuine concern then you should be able to provide evidence for that concern.
 Believe me when there is a genuine negative interaction with a natural supplement, the medical community is quick to document it and point it out.
 It simply makes no sense to discourage the patient from using a therapy that is helping them unless you have a legitimate reason to do so.